 City officers launched an investigation into Marks in January after a school social worker was told the girl was being attacked by Marks, according to a police report.

-In her police statement, the girl said Marks told her, “he was touching me because he couldn’t do these things with anymore, so he had to do them to me.”
+In her police statement, the girl said Marks told her, “he was touching me because he couldn’t do these things with [his wife] anymore, so he had to do them to me.”

 Campbell noted at sentencing Marks blamed the girl for the attacks, as well.